 Sure, everyone shares their parents’ HBO password with their friends, but giving the gift of an HBO subscription would be kind of amazing.
 No one wants to miss a new episode of Game of Thrones, Westworld, Silicon Valley, etc…

-Amazon also has their own TV shows like Man in the High Castle.
-Plus, Prime is generally awesome.
+Amazon Prime is awesome!
 It gives you access to a ton of shows and movies as well as free 2-day shipping.

 Save the Cat